PoseGraphNet++: Enriching 3D Human Pose with Orientation Estimation: Related Work

-Among the non-parametric models, OriNet~\cite{luo2018orinet} uses limb orientation to represent the 3D poses.
-However, the authors do not report the orientation error.
-A recent method by Fisch et al.~\cite{fisch_orientation_2021} predicts bone orientation from RGB image using \emph{Orientation Keypoints} (OKPS), and evaluates both position and orientation errors.
-Our method solves the same problem as in \cite{kanazawaHMR18,kolotouros2019spin,li2021hybrik,yu2021skeleton2mesh,fisch_orientation_2021} but using a skeletal-based 2D-to-3D lifting model.

-\textbf{Graph Convolution Networks: } GCNs are deep-learning-based methods that can operate on irregular graph-structured data.
-Spectral-based graph convolution~\cite{zhou2020graph} assumes a fixed topology of graphs and is hence suitable for skeleton data.
-Kipf et al.~\cite{kipfW17} proposed an approximation of spectral graph convolution, which is extensively used in 3D human pose estimation ~\cite{Cai2019, doosti2020hope, banik_3d_2021}.
-Liu et al.~\cite{liu2020comprehensive} highlight the limitations of shared weight for all nodes like in~\cite{kipfW17} and show the benefits of applying different weights to different nodes.
-Our approach is in between these two methods and uses different weights for different neighbor groups.
+\emph{Graph Convolution Networks} (GCNs) are deep-learning models for graph-structured data. \emph{Spectral graph convolution} assumes a fixed topology~\cite{zhou2020graph} and is suitable for skeleton data.
+An approximation of spectral graph convolution, proposed in~\cite{kipfW17}, is widely used in 3D HPE ~\cite{Cai2019, doosti2020hope, banik_3d_2021}.
+Instead of using shared weights as in~\cite{kipfW17}, the benefits of applying different weights for different GCN nodes are shown in~\cite{liu2020comprehensive}.
+Our approach is in between~\cite{kipfW17} and \cite{liu2020comprehensive}, and uses different shared weights for different neighbor groups.
+Most GCN-based methods utilize either node features~\cite{kipfW17,Cai2019, doosti2020hope,banik_3d_2021} or edge features~\cite{wang2019dynamic}.
+The combined use of node and edge features is proposed in~\cite{jiang_co-embedding_2020} for large and sparse graphs.
+Our proposed GCN message propagation rules are simplified from~\cite{jiang_co-embedding_2020} to be suitable for small-scale graphs such as the human skeleton.

-Few methods in research use both node and edge convolution.
-Wang et al.~\cite{wang2019dynamic} apply only edge convolution on dynamic graphs representing point cloud data.
-In \emph{CensNet} Jiang et al.~\cite{jiang_co-embedding_2020} propose to use both node and edge embedding during message propagation.
-Inspired by \cite{jiang_co-embedding_2020}, PoseGraphNet++ uses both node and edge convolution for the first time in GCN-based human pose estimation.